vzahorui/vzahorui.github.io/_posts/2019-10-15-gradient-descent.md

 TODO: put plot here

-Such oscillation are usually caused by stochastic gradient descent when a new point of the original function tries to "correct" the parameters from the previous step.
+Such oscillations are usually caused by stochastic gradient descent when a new point of the original function tries to "correct" the parameters from the previous step.

 One common metaphor for gradient descent is a man trying to descend the mountain in the direction of the steepest slope.
 However in order to understand the momentum it is better to modify this image to describe a ball rolling downhill.